CanvasHS/canvashs.github.io/protocol.md

 }
 {% endhighlight %}

-##Generic events
 ###Scroll
-Scroll events are triggered when a user scrolls in the canvas, has xdistance and ydistance values
+Scroll events are triggered when a user scrolls an element, id, xdelta and ydelta's are sent to the client
 ####Example
 {% highlight json linenos %}
 {
     "event":"scroll",
     "data":{
+        "id": "myAwesomeShape",
         "xdelta": 20,
         "ydelta": 10
     }